Dada Gorgud

-Dada Gorgud (Dədə Qorqud) — Azerbaijani Soviet 2-episode epic film of 1975 with elements of drama and melodrama produced by the film studio Azerbaijanfilm, based on the Oguz epic "Book of Dede Korkut".
+Dada Gorgud (Dədə Qorqud) — Soviet 2-episode epic film of 1975 with elements of drama and melodrama produced by the film studio Azerbaijanfilm, based on the Oguz epic "Book of Dede Korkut".

 Plot

 Dada Gorghud is a wise old man who witnesses countless human disasters, unprecedented wars and calls the people to work on earth.
 In the film, there are such feelings as love, friendship, brotherhood and loyalty to the motherland, there are also such moments as fighting and war.